Algebraic cycles of some Fano varieties with Hodge structure of level one: Decomposition of finite dimensional motives

 \begin{proof} The statement compiles several known results, each corresponding to one of the cases for $X$.
 All arguments and properties involved (notably finite dimensionality and motivic decompositions) can be found in the following references: \begin{enumerate} \item For complete intersections of two quadrics, see \cite[Theorem 4.8]{reid} and \cite[Theorem 2.1]{lat}. \item For complete intersections of three quadrics, see \cite[Theorem 1]{NS} and \cite[Theorem 4.3]{boua}. \item For cubic fivefolds in $\Pro^6$, the result follows from the criterion in \cite[Theorem 4]{via}, together with the fact that $\CH_\et^i(X)_\Q \simeq \Q$ for all $0\leq i \leq 5$. \item For Fano threefolds, the statement follows from \cite[Theorems 8 and 15]{GG} concerning the representability of zero-cycles. \end{enumerate}

 If $X$ is one of the above cases, then the motive $h(X)\in \ch(\C)_\Q$ is finite dimensional in the sense of Kimura.
-By \cite[Corollary 5.6.4]{MNP} and the non-existence of phantom motives\footnote{i.e., non-trivial Chow motives which are homologically trivial.}, we obtain an integral étale Chow–Künneth decomposition of $h_\et(X)$ with
+By \cite[Corollary 5.6.4]{MNP} and the non-existence of phantom motives\footnote{i.e., non-trivial Chow motives which are homologically trivial.}, we obtain an integral étale Chow-Künneth decomposition of $h_\et(X)$ with

 This reflects the fact that there are no transcendental cohomology classes in codimensions other than $2m+1$.
 In each case, the Hodge decomposition